microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Although Microfil has probably been applied in a larger number of vasculature imaging studies than barium sulfate, Microfil was reported to have disadvantages like poor or incomplete filling of the vasculature [@doi:10.1186/s12882-016-0235-5; @doi:10.1016/j.bone.2011.09.051; @doi:10.3390/ijms22063263] or vascular damage [@doi:10.1002/jnr.24539].

+Complete filling of the vasculature is an essential part of a thorough assessment of said vasculature.
+In the study of tumor models [@doi:10.1007/978-1-4939-3999-2_2], assessing and non-destructively imaging tumor vasculature in 3D is a challenging task.
+Due to the intraosseous location of tumor lesions, 3D microvascular imaging is even more challenging in a bone metastatic disease model.
+Since changes in bone and vasculature are believed to be of crucial importance for the progression of bone metastatic disease, simultaneous imaging of bone and vasculature is even more crucial.

 The problem of contrasting the vasculature becomes even further compounded in the presence of a metal implant.
 Even though such implants have revolutionized the treatment of patients with missing teeth or injured joints and bones [@doi:10.1111/cpr.12578; @doi:10.1016/j.biomaterials.2016.01.016], they are problematic for the tomographic image acquisition.
 Due to their large X-ray absorption, metal implants produce beam hardening, partial volume and low signal artifacts in the resulting tomographic datasets [@isbn:0819444251].